kaycebasques/biodigitaljazz/blog/www.rst

 ``https://biodigitaljazz.net`` but I couldn't figure out how to get the DNS working.
 So let's all just pretend that I intentionally chose the ``www`` in the domain name as a form of 90s nostalgia.

+(Edit: I figured out how to get the naked domain working.)